rtomayko/posix-spawn/README.md

     output = rd.read
     Process.wait(pid)

-See the `STATUS` below for a full account of the various `Process::spawn` features supported and unsupported by `POSIX::Spawn::spawn`.
+See the `STATUS` section below for a full account of the various `Process::spawn` features supported (and unsupported) by `POSIX::Spawn::spawn`.

 ### POSIX::Spawn::Process